 Planning is underway to simulate the in-person experience for members of touring a uniform rental laundry through recorded and/or live internet broadcasting.
 Committee members are considering opening their plants for virtual touring and seek to incentivize other companies to do so by providing them at no charge video footage of their facilities from TRSA virtual tours for use in their sales promotion.
 The committee supports involving multiple vendors as sponsors, enabling them to act as tour-stop hosts promoting their plant systems to touring participants.

 Corporate Social Responsibility (CSR)

 Industry customers, such as Fortune 500 companies, ask TRSA member operators to sign documents that attest to their CSR practices.
-The committee is driving TRSA to incorporate CSR into its programs, starting with a document every TRSA Associate Member can sign attesting to its compliance with principles of the United Nations Global Compact.
+The committee is driving TRSA to incorporate CSR into its programs, starting with a document every TRSA Supplier Partner member can sign attesting to its compliance with principles of the United Nations Global Compact.
 Launched in 2000, the Compact is a policy platform and a practical framework for companies committed to CSR.
 When TRSA operators are in the seller role, they would be strengthened if they could show evidence that their suppliers, particularly those who benefit from labor in developing countries, are at least CSR-conscious.